Frequently Asked Questions

 What is the application deadline, and what is the next available term?
 We are only open for admission once a year for fall quarter.
-The next available term is Fall 2017 and the application deadline is December 1, 2016.
+The next available term is Fall 2018 and the application deadline is December 4, 2017 at 11:59PM PST.

 Can I apply electronically?
 YES.
 The application is available online at https://apply.grad.ucsd.edu/home